-No doubt cloud services have saved us a lot of trouble.
-We can back up important files in cloud storage and download them later whenever needed.
-But backing up the entire operating system is not normally possible with cloud services like Gdrive, OneDrive, etc.
+Cloud services have saved us time and effort.
+We can back up essential files online and access them whenever we want.
+However, backing up the full operating system is typically not possible with cloud services such as Gdrive, OneDrive, etc.

-Also, an operating system loaded with a ton of applications can be more than 100GB in size.
-Or what about a Linux server?
-A production server stores, update, move, and delete files constantly.
+Furthermore, an operating system with a large number of apps can be larger than 100GB in size.
+How about a Linux server?
+A production server regularly stores, updates, moves and deletes files.

-When running a server, the administrator will have to be ready for any disaster such as server crash that may corrupt data, accidentally deleting important configuration files, or in the worst scenario, the server may get hacked.
+When administering a server, the administrator must be prepared for any calamity, such as a server crash that may destroy data, inadvertently deleting vital configuration files, or, in the worst-case scenario, the server being hacked.

-Uploading system files to the server will not only consume time but will require the admin to sign up for a paid plan that provides enough storage for the backup.
+Uploading system files to the server will take time, and the administrator will need to sign up for a subscription plan with enough storage for the backup.

-Google drive, Gdrive, Dropbox, etc. are not designed for systematically storing backups.
-So even if you successfully package your operating system and uploads it to the server, restoring that backup manually will not be easy.
+Google Drive, Gdrive, Dropbox, and other similar services are not intended to be used for systematically keeping backups.
+Even if you successfully package your operating system and upload it to the server, manually restoring that backup would be difficult.

-In this article, I will review Best Linux backup software desktops and servers.
+In this article, I’ll discuss the best Linux backup software for PCs and servers.

-In case your server is compromised exploiting any zero-day vulnerability, or through user’s error, you will want to make sure you’ve working backups ready to be restored to a new or the same server.
-Most of the time hackers do not prioritize deleting your server, they infect your server with malicious code to constantly monitor your server and steal as much data as possible.
+If your server is compromised due to a zero-day vulnerability or human error, ensure you have working backups ready to be restored to a new or the same server.
+Hackers frequently do not prioritize erasing your server; instead, they infect it with malicious code in order to constantly monitor it, attack other servers, and steal as much data as possible.

 Best Linux Backup Software for desktops and servers

-When it comes to using backup software on a Linux desktop, I prioritize backup software that supports automatic backup (hourly, daily, weekly, and monthly, etc.), automatic sync backups to the cloud or local storage, and delete backups that are older than a certain period of time.
+When it comes to backup software on a Linux desktop, I prefer backup software that allows automatic backup.
+This includes hourly, daily, weekly, and monthly backups, automatic sync backups to the cloud or local storage, and deletion of backups older than a specific amount of time.

-Old backup files do not solve the purpose of restoring the up-to-date system.
-So it’s important to delete old files to save space for new ones.
+Old backup files do not recover the most recent system.
+Therefore, it is critical to delete old files to make room for new ones.

-If you do not have a fast Internet connection to sync large backup files to the cloud storage, I recommend using an external hard drive or SSD for storing backups.
+If you don’t have a fast Internet connection to sync huge backup files to cloud storage, I recommend keeping backups on an external hard drive or SSD.

 1. Timeshift (For desktops)

-Timeshift is one of the most popular backup software for Linux.
-It comes pre-installed with many popular Linux distributions such as Linux Mint and Manjaro.
-If your distribution does not have timeshift installed, 99.9% it is available in the distro repository.
-So use your package manager to pull it from the repo into the system.
+Timeshift is well-known Linux backup software.
+Many major Linux distributions, like Linux Mint and Manjaro, come pre-installed.
+However, if your distribution does not include timeshift, 99.9% of it is available in the distro repository.
+So, use your package manager to fetch it from the repository and install it on your machine.

-Timeshift is included in popular distros for a reason.
-It is user-friendly and can set up backup configuration in less than a minute.
-It can create system snapshots at any moment.
+There’s a reason Timeshift is included in popular distros.
+It is simple to use and can be configured in less than a minute.
+In addition, it can create system snapshots at any time.

-It also supports Btrfs, a modern copy-on-write filesystem out of the box.
-Upon installation, timeshift runs the setup wizard and asks to select snapshot type, RSYNC, or Btrfs.
-Both snapshot types have their own advantages and disadvantages.
+It also includes support for BTRFS, a modern copy-on-write filesystem.
+When Timeshift is installed, it launches the setup wizard and prompts you to choose a snapshot type, RSYNC, or BTRFS.
+Both types of snapshot have advantages and limitations.

-In simple terms, the Btrfs system does not copy or delete files when creating snapshots.
-It initializes snapshot with 0 size.
-As the user adds files to the system, files data is stored in blocks, and files in snapshots point to the data blocks.
-So it does not copy data but creates links that point to data blocks.
+To put it simply, when creating snapshots, the Btrfs system does not copy or destroy files.
+Instead, it creates a snapshot with 0 sizes.
+When a user adds files to the system, the data in the files is stored in blocks, and the files in snapshots point to the data blocks.
+As a result, rather than copying data, it builds links that point to data blocks.

-If your filesystem is Btrfs, then select Btrfs otherwise go with Rsync.
+If your filesystem is Btrfs, use Btrfs; otherwise, use Rsync.

-It is faster than Rsync, with no risk of data loss while creating a backup.
-A disadvantage of Btrfs type is that it does not allow to save backups on external drives.
-It means if the current drive fails, all backups will also be lost.
+It is faster than Rsync, and there is no chance of data loss when building a backup.
+However, the BTRFS file system disadvantages not allowing backups on external storage.
+This means that if the current drive fails, all backups will be lost.

-Though, Timeshift allows to save snapshots on external hard drives (with Rrsync) but can not transfer them automatically on cloud storage such as Google Cloud or Amazon S3, etc.
+Though Timeshift can save snapshots on external hard drives (through Rrsync), it cannot automatically transfer them to cloud storage services such as Google Cloud or Amazon S3.

 As I mentioned above, Timeshift is available in almost all distros repositories.
 So use your distros package manager to install timeshift in your distribution.